mne-tools/mne-python/doc/glossary.rst

         is used in the code base, e.g. for plotting.
 See also :term:`data channels`.

-    DICS
-        Dynamic Imaging of Coherent Sources, a method for computing source power in different frequency bands. see :ref:`ex-inverse-source-power` and :func:`mne.beamformer.make_dics`.

     data channels
         Many functions in MNE operate by default on "data channels".
 These are channels that typically hold *brain electophysiological* data,